Genivia/RE-flex/doc/index.md

 - Compile the generated source code with `-DREFLEX_BUFSZ=16384` to override the internal buffer `reflex::AbstractMatcher::Const::BUFSZ` size.
-By default, the `reflex::AbstractMatcher::Const::BLOCK` size is 64K, which is reasonably optimal for high-performance file searching and tokenization.
+By default, the buffer size is 256K, which is optimal for high-performance file searching and tokenization.
 The buffer is a sliding window over the input, i.e. input files may be much larger than the buffer size.
 A reasonably small `REFLEX_BUFSZ` is 16384 for a 16K buffer.
 A small buffer automatically expands to accommodate larger pattern matches.
 However, when using the `line()` and `wline()` methods, very long lines may not fit and the return string values of `line()` and `wline()` may be truncated as a result.
   Furtheremore, a small buffer increase processing time, i.e. to frequently move the buffered window along a file and increases the cost to decode UTF-16/32 into UTF-8 multibyte sequences.

-@warning The value of `REFLEX_BUFSZ` should not be less than 8192.
+@warning The value of `REFLEX_BUFSZ` should not be less than 4096.

 🔝 [Back to table of contents](#)